Sagebox/Sagebox/Examples/Fractal Tree/readme.txt

 --------------------------------------------

-This project is a good example of how to use Sagebox, both with simple applications and more advanced applications using moderate-to-avanced C++ programming, as well as Sagebox functions.
+This project is a good example of how to use Sagebox, both with simple applications and more advanced applications using moderate-to-advanced C++ programming, as well as Sagebox functions.

 All 3 programs are purely procedural, written in plain, procedural C++ without using events, callbacks, or the need to understand Windows internals or event-driven programming.
-Basically, they are written in the same way one might write a scripted language, console mode application, or even a Basic program, but with the power, speed, and structur of compiled C++ running directly on the CPU and not through a VM or interpreter.
+Basically, they are written in the same way one might write a scripted language, console mode application, or even a Basic program, but with the power, speed, and structure of compiled C++ running directly on the CPU and not through a VM or interpreter.